Appointed Time Press, LLC seeks to maintain full disclosure and informed consent

 PLEASE DO NOT USE THIS SITE.

 What are cookies?
-And how are they used?
+And how do they work?

 Cookies are small data files used by websites that enhance functionality and enable optimal performance for a specific user, depending upon that user’s behavior or interaction with that website.
 The specific functions of any particular website can vary widely depending on its type, purpose, and the services it provides its users and/or visitors.

 When it comes to user privacy and data protection, the law requires transparency and disclosure with informed consent, providing the user informed consent options.
 Not all cookies identify users with Personally Identifiable Information (PII) which is legally protected.
 Such user information is voluntarily disclosed or shared at will.
 Therefore, when you enter your personal data (PII) information into a website form, comment box, or social media post, a cookie may be used to BOTH remember you and identify you as a user by storing and retrieving that PII from your hard drive.
 The cookie essentially says, “Oh Hi!
 It’s you again!
 Here, let me help you…” This is especially true for websites with registrations, logins, contact form options, and social media posts or shares.
 The expiration of those cookies may have a perpetual duration, meaning they are permanent until you unsubscribe or delete your account.

 Cookies are smart, being function-specific.
 They are small (even tiny).
 And most of them are good.
 They perform only the precise functions they were created to perform.
 By nature and design they are virtually unobtrusive, and most users never detect their presence.
 If you spend any amount of time on the internet, your hard drive has stored thousands of cookies, many of which you may not know are there.
 Once you know where to look for them, they are easily found and can be deleted from your device.